fclairamb/ci-info/README.md

 Adding the CI info useful to identify what was used to build any app.
 Yet, doing it properly is boring.

 ## How
-Your provide a template file and it will take care of writing the final file with the build information.
+You provide a template file and it will take care of writing the final file with the build information.

 This makes it completely language agnostic.

 ## Supported CI

-The most popular continuous integration services are suported.
+The most popular continuous integration services are supported.

 - [CircleCI](https://circleci.com/)
 - [GitHub Actions](https://github.com/features/actions)